Bull-E: Plot

 Bart is not excited about going to his first school dance, but after he accidentally destroys the orange drink machine that Nelson's mom's fiancé brought over, a 5th grade girl is impressed and asks him to dance.
 Bart then wins the "Best Dancer" trophy and his date asks him to meet her outside, but the bullies are waiting for him and they break his trophy and mock him, leading his date to desert him.
 After a humiliated Bart tells Marge about the incident, she goes to a City Council meeting and says it is time to make bullies feel scared instead of their victims, and a bill giving the police wide powers to crack down on bullying is passed unanimously.

 Chief Wiggum starts out by legitimately arresting bullies like Jimbo, Kearney, and Dolph after they try to steal Bart and Milhouse's sleds.
-However due to how vaguely the law defines a bully, Wiggum soon begins to arrest anyone he wants to even if they are wrongly accused.
+However, due to how vaguely the law defines a bully, Wiggum soon begins to arrest anyone he wants to even if they are wrongly accused.
 Homer, who has abused the new law on anyone who even mildly inconveniences him, gets a taste of his own medicine when Rod and Todd Flanders, fed up with how Homer treats their father Ned, have him arrested and sentenced to 90 days of treatment.
 While in the center, Homer has an epiphany that he is cruel to Ned because his neighbor is better than him in every way.
 A distraught Homer begs for forgiveness which an angry Ned refuses several times for how he treated him.
 But after Homer penitently kneels on Ned's lawn for a long stretch, Ned reluctantly forgives him.
-The Simpsons and the Flanders then join together and have brunch.
+The Simpsons and the Flanders then join and have brunch.

-During the episode's subplot, Otto (who's also attending the school dance) is oblivious to the fact that the fruit punch contains acid, and that causes him to hallucinate the School Train (a parody of Soul Train).
+During the episode's subplot, Otto is another attendee of the school dance.
+Unaware that the fruit punch he’s drinking contains acid, the beverage unexpectedly causes him to hallucinate the School Train (a parody of Soul Train).
 Whilst on his acid trip, he meets Miss Frizzle, who uses her Magic School Bus to see inside his brain.
 This enrages Otto, so he takes out the now shrunken bus from his ear and squishes all of the people in it.
 He is woken from his dream by other jurors in a courtroom, where he has been made jury foreman.